 Some platforms allow the participants to chat privately with each other, which enables networking.

-Keep in mind these six tips when you are planning your Techweek2020 event.
-If you have any questions about running digital events, you can ask them in our discussion forum.
+Keep in mind these six tips when you are planning your Techweek2021 event.